anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 Process flow for RA (Infra) Validation and Verfiication

 <a name="8.5"></a>
-### 8.5 Current OVP/CVC Process
+## 8.5 Current OVP and CVC Process

 <a name="8.5.1"></a>
 ### 8.5.1 Process (CVC)

 <a name="8.5.2"></a>
 ### 8.5.2 Test Framework and Supported Test Cases
 1. OPNFV – NFVi Testing and Certification
 	1. Test framework, test result database and Web UI
 		1. Dovetail project
 2. Test tools, test cases and test execution
 	1. API testing (FuncTest)
 	2. Performance and HA (Yardstick)
 	3. Load testing (Bottleneck)

 <a name="8.5.3"></a>
 ### 8.5.3 ONAP - VNF Testing and Certification
 1. VNF Validation/Packaging Compliance (HEAT and TOSCA/CSAR/VFD)
 2. Web front-end integrated with OPNFV Dovetail Web UI
 3. Future plan: testing of VNF lifecycle, VNF functions, VNF performance

 <a name="8.6"></a>
 ## 8.6 CNTT/NFVI Compliance, Verification, and Certification Strategy